Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Effective Doping Concentration

 For both the beneficial and reverse annealing introduction rates $g_a$ and $g_\gamma$ a dependence on the fluence is observed, while there is no dependence on the annealing temperature as expected.
 The extracted parameters $g_a$ and $g_\gamma$ are in the right order of magnitude, and for the reverse annealing they are in agreement with the Hamburg model value for lower fluences.
 The introduction rate for the stable damage $g_c$ is measured to be one magnitude smaller than expected from the Hamburg model, while no strong fluence dependence is visible, only a small shift to higher values for fluences above $3\cdot 10^{15}\,\rm n_{eq}/cm^{2}$.
 The difference in stable damage between this campaign and the Hamburg model could be a further pointer toward a difference regarding the material properties and its radiation hardness.
 Contrary to the annealing time constants and the timing of the minima, there is no clear difference visible between floatzone and epitaxial material in the defect introduction rates.

 It has to be mentioned that the saturation voltage is influenced by the chosen measurement temperature and frequency.
 Hence, the extracted effective doping concentrations are not reliable regarding their absolute values.
 While this does not affect the annealing parameters $g_a$ and $g_\gamma$ significantly, it could have a larger effect on the extracted parameters for the stable damage $g_c$, as there the absolute values of the effective doping concentration have a stronger impact.
+Apart from the measurement method, there are several other factors that could contribute to the observed differences in $g_c$.
+Other studies revealed different $g_c$-values for different thicknesses in epitaxial diodes \cite{lindstrom2006radiation}, while a similar study showed differences in the donor generation rates between neutron and proton irradiation \cite{lindstrom2006epitaxial} as well as different thicknesses.
+The donor generation rates have an influence on the stable damage defect introduction rates.
+Therefore, the thickness of the sensors as well as the material could have an influence as well.
+Generally, most of the compared values of $g_c$ have been measured on n-type silicon sensors.
+In other studies \cite{mandic2025unusual, LDiehl_ptype} it has been observed that the general annealing behavior of p-type diodes varies from the expectations of the n-type based Hamburg model, which could result in deviations for the $g_c$-values as well.
+In another study it was shown that neutron irradiated epitaxial sensors have a lower $g_c$-value than proton irradiated samples, while p-type samples have lower $g_c$-values than n-type samples for both irradiation types \cite{kaska2010study}.
+The measured value for a $150\,\upmu$m thick neutron irradiated p-type epitaxial sensor was $(3.7\pm0.2)\cdot10^{-3}\rm{cm}^{-1}$ \cite{kaska2010study}, which is similar to the values measured in this study.

 A low-fluence campaign is currently ongoing to investigate if the observed fluence dependence could be correlated to the increase of influence of high-fluence effects.
 Thus, extending the dataset will be beneficial to evaluate if the deviations from the Hamburg model are related stronger to a difference in material, or to a potential breakdown of the model at fluences above $2\cdot10^{15}\rm n_{eq}/cm^{2}$.